|Guide||♦||38 Triplogs||0 Topics|

 Baboquivari Peak is one of the most prominent and distinct peaks in southeastern Arizona.
 Sticking up 1000 feet or more above the surrounding mountains, with its characteristic pyramid-shaped peak, it beckons the curious.
-On a clear day it can be seen from over 100 miles away.
-It is not visited much, however, due to its relative isolation and the time/difficulty in getting there.
+On a clear day, it can be seen from over 100 miles away.
+However, it is not visited much due to its relative isolation and the time/difficulty getting there.
 But it is a massive and towering, solid bare rock peak surrounded by beautiful, shorter mountains.
-It is worth the trip to go see it up close.
-It is also a very nice hike.
+It is worth the trip to see it up close.
+It is also a lovely hike.

-It is perhaps better known as a climbing destination, rather than a hiking one, due to the fact that its summit can only be reached via technical climbing skills (i.e. ropes, etc).
-However, you can easily hike the trail to the base of the rocky peak, and even scramble, way or so up the peak itself without climbing gear.
+It is perhaps better known as a climbing destination than a hiking one since its summit can only be reached via technical climbing skills (i.e., ropes, etc.).
+However, you can easily hike the trail to the rocky peak base and even scramble, way or so up the peak itself without climbing gear.
 In either case, it's a wonderful destination not to be missed.
-Your first view of Baboquivari up close will leave you in awe, that alone is worth the trip.
+Your first view of Baboquivari up close will leave you in awe.
+That alone is worth the trip.

-Baboquivari Peak can be reached via a western or an eastern route.
-This will cover the western route (which is a longer hike).
+Baboquivari Peak can is reached via a western or an eastern route.
+This guide covers the western route (which is a longer hike).

-From the rear of the parking lot/campsite, look for the trailhead which will be marked with a little wooden sign.
+From the rear of the parking lot/campsite, look for the trailhead, marked with a little wooden sign.
 Being on Indian land (Tohono O'odham Nation), it is not (to my knowledge) a USFS trail, but it is the only trail out there, and it heads right for the base of Baboquivari Peak.

-The trail begins in a typical Sonoran environment (about 2800 feet), but with more reddish soil and rocks, and more oaks than you'd usually see at this elevation.
-The view is awesome from the word "go".
+The trail begins in a typical Sonoran environment (about 2800 feet), but with more reddish soil, rocks, and more oaks than you'd usually see at this elevation.
+The view is incredible from the word "go."
 The trail is, in most places, well maintained and easy to follow.
-Within the 1st mile or so, the trail crosses a wash, look for the sign pointing the way to the trail.
+Within the 1st mile or so, the trail crosses a wash.
+Look for the sign pointing the way to the trail.
 This is probably the only place you might lose the trail.
-The soil and rocks in this area are more reddish in color, which can make for a pretty sight around sunset.
-You will also see lots of beautiful, purple-colored prickly pair cacti (different species?) and little, red pincushion-type cacti (species?)
+The soil and rocks in this area are more reddish, making for a pretty sight around sunset.
+You will also see lots of beautiful, purple-colored prickly pear cacti (different species?) and little, red pincushion-type cacti (species?)

-Baboquivari Peak itself will fade into and back out of view (mostly out of view) throughout the hike up, especially the first 1/2 of the trip.
-The trail begins fairly level as you wind your way around the lower peaks, then becomes steadily steeper, getting steeper as you get higher.
-I would rate the grade of the ascent overall as "medium-steep".
-If you go all the way to the base of the peak, you are covering about 4000 vertical feet in four miles or so.
+Baboquivari Peak itself will fade into and back out of view (mostly out of sight) throughout the hike up, especially the first 1/2 of the trip.
+The trail begins relatively level as you wind your way around the lower peaks, then becomes steadily steeper, getting steeper as you get higher.
+I would rate the grade of the ascent overall as "medium-steep."
+If you go all the way to the base of the peak, you cover about 4000 vertical feet in four miles or so.
 Plan on a 6-8 hour hike, depending on how far up you go.

-It is difficult to arrive at an actual distance for this trip since I have not found any maps with this trail on it, it is not (to my knowledge) a USFS trail.
+It isn't easy to arrive at an actual distance for this trip since I have not found any maps with this trail on it.
+It is not (to my knowledge) a USFS trail.
 I would put the trek from the campsite to the base of the peak at around four miles.
-The elevation is also a guestimate, the top of the peak is about 7800 feet and the base is around 2800 feet - and I'd guess that the base of the peak where the trail ends is about 1000 feet below the very top, making it about a 4000 foot vertical trip.
+The elevation is also a guestimate, the top of the peak is about 7800 feet, and the base is approximately 2800 feet - and I'd guess that the base of the peak where the trail ends is about 1000 feet below the very top, making it about a 4000-foot vertical trip.

 Along this point, the oaks will begin to give way to pines, and you'll even travel through a canopy of pines in several spots.
-The wind begins to pick up as you travel across a more exposed part of the mountain.
-The trail begins to thin somewhat here, but is still relatively easy to follow.
+The wind starts to pick up as you travel across a more exposed part of the mountain.
+The trail begins to thin somewhat here but is still relatively easy to follow.
 The trail becomes very steep in parts along here, as well.

-From here, you can follow the trail all the way to its end - which drops you off unceremoniously at the base of the rocky peak itself (at the intersection of what I believe are called Lion's Ledge and The Great Ramp, which are self-evident), or you might just want to pick a spot near the top with a nice view of the peak and the surrounding vistas - to rest, eat lunch and return.
+From here, you can follow the trail to its end.
+Which drops you off unceremoniously at the base of the rocky peak itself (at the intersection of what I believe are called Lion's Ledge and The Great Ramp, which are self-evident), or you might want to pick a spot near the top with a nice view of the peak and the surrounding vistas - to rest, eat lunch and return.

-You can, however, reach a point roughly half way up the rocky peak, which offers awesome views to the north, west and south.
-Reaching this point will mean leaving the trail, but you should have no trouble finding your way up and back, there is really only one way up and back down.
+However, you can reach a point roughly halfway up the rocky peak, which offers fantastic views to the north, west, and south.
+Reaching this point will mean leaving the trail, but you should have no trouble finding your way up and back.
+There is really only one way up and back down.

-That being said, you can reach several points, with only a little scrambling and/or minor climbing, which offer some incredible views of the surrounding territory some 4000 feet below.
-There are a few "mini-peaks" you can fairly easily reach which offer awesome views.
+That said, you can reach several points, with only a little scrambling or minor climbing, which offer some incredible views of the surrounding territory some 4000 feet below.
+There are a few "mini-peaks" you can reasonably easily reach, which provide fantastic views.
 Much beyond these, you need technical climbing skills and climbing gear.
 A few more paces up the mountain should quickly convince you of that.
-It is cool, however, to get a good look around while you're up there, it's definitely worth the extra time and effort.
-Just know when to say "when" and don't try to keep going up, you can't, not without climbing gear and experience.
+It is cool, however, to get a good look around while you're up there.
+It's definitely worth the extra time and effort.
+Just know when to say "when" and don't try to keep going up.
+You can't, not without climbing gear and experience.

-Baboquivari is an awesome destination, but it is also a sacred place to the Tohono O'odham.
-Please therefore treat this sacred place with a little extra respect, as most of us will be visitors to the Tohono O'odham Nation.
+Baboquivari is a fabulous destination, but it is also a sacred place to the Tohono O'odham.
+Therefore, please treat this sacred place with a little extra respect, as most of us will be visitors to the Tohono O'odham Nation.

 sbkelly beta for those interested in climbing the ladder pitch....

-The full pitch (from chains by the tree at the top of the pitch, to the bottom) is just about 100', so a 60m rope, 2 quick draws (for the leader), plus your standard harness/helmet/carabiner/ATC should do the trick on gear.
-If you've got a bunch of strong and confident free-climbers and downclimbers, you could get away with a shorter rope by only protecting and rappelling the first 30', but the safer route is definitely the full 60m.
+The full pitch (from chains by the tree at the top of the pitch to the bottom) is just about 100', so a 60m rope, two quickdraws (for the leader), plus your standard harness/helmet/carabiner/ATC should do the trick on gear.
+If you've got a bunch of strong and confident free-climbers and down climbers, you could get away with a shorter rope by only protecting and rappelling the first 30', but the safer route is the full 60m.